Video: Trump’s Hair Blowing Baldly In Wind And His Super Bowl Party Trend On Twitter As No Interview Planned

 According to Twitter, several things about President Donald Trump are currently of interest to Twitter users typing Trump’s name into their search engine.
-Several search items being typed into Twitter at the moment, according to the social media platform, include the phrases “Trump hair,” “Trump hair blowing,” “Trump bald,” “Trump Super Bowl” and “Trump memo.”
+Several search items being typed into Twitter at the moment, according to the social media platform, include the phrases “Trump hair,” “Trump hair blowing,” “Trump bald,” “Trump Super Bowl,” and “Trump memo.”

 As seen in a popular MSNBC video, President Trump exited Marine One and boarded Air Force One, with the wind blowing at his back, which allowed for Trump’s hair to blow in a revealing manner that has gotten at least 73,000 views for that one video alone.